norc-heal/heal-data-pkg-guide/docs/submit/index.md

 Creating a shareable data package starts with you local data package, which includes study files plus standard data package metadata.

-A shareable data packagage is essentially a "filtered" version of your local data package, including only the subset of study files you intend to share, along with all shareable standard data package metadata to provide context, understandability, and navigation to secondary user.
+A shareable data packagage is essentially a "filtered" version of your local data package, including only the subset of study files you intend to share, along with all shareable standard data package metadata to provide context, understandability, and navigation to secondary users.

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px;">